Richard Brandram

-Richard Campbell Andrew Brandram, MC (5 August 1911 – 28 March 1994) was a major in the British Army who married Princess Katherine of Greece and Denmark in 1947, which united him with most of the royal families in Europe.
+Richard Campbell Andrew Brandram, MC (5 August 1911 – 28 March 1994) was an officer in the British Army who saw active service in Italy during the Second World War, then served with the British Military Mission to the Iraqi Army.
+In later life, he was a Baltic Exchange shipbroker.

-Biography
+He is best known for marrying Princess Katherine of Greece and Denmark in 1947.

+Early life

-Richard was born on 5 August 1911 at Bexhill-on-Sea, Sussex, England.
-Richard's father, Richard Andrew Brandram, head of a landed gentry family, was the founder of the Bickley Park School in Kent, while his mother, Maud Campbell Blaker, was a housewife.
+Brandram was born on 5 August 1911 at Bexhill-on-Sea, Sussex, England.
+His father, Richard Andrew Brandram, the head of a gentry family, was the founder and retired headmaster of a prep school, Bickley Park School in Kent, while his mother, Maud Campbell Blaker, was a housewife.

 He was educated at Tonbridge School and Pembroke College, Cambridge.
-He was a keen rugby union player, having played for the University, Blackheath, then one of the top sides in England and he also represented Kent in the county championship.
-In the summer of 1933 he was part of the Cambridge Vandals combined cricket and rugby tour to Canada and the United States, this was the first ever recorded tour of a British rugby team to either country.
-Touring as a rugby back division specialist he scored nine tries and was second top scorer.
+He was a keen rugby union player, having played for the University, then for the Kent R.F.U. in the county championships.
+In 1931, he played cricket for a team called Band of Brothers.
+In the summer of 1933, Brandram was part of a combined cricket and rugby tour by the Cambridge Vandals to Canada and the United States, which was the first ever recorded tour of a British rugby team to either country.
+Touring as a rugby back division specialist, he scored nine tries and was second top scorer.
+Soon he was playing for Blackheath F.C., at the time one of the top rugby clubs in England.
+The Illustrated Sporting and Dramatic News reported in 1935 that in his Cambridge days Brandram had "never seriously threatened to win another Blue for Tonbridge", but that in 1934 he had played outstandingly well for Blackheath and in the present season was "proving a very menacing person".
+He was still playing for the club in 1937.

-On 21 April 1947, Richard married Princess Katherine of Greece and Denmark, daughter of King Constantine I of Greece and Princess Sophia of Prussia, in the Royal Palace of Athens.
-The couple had met in 1946 when Brandram was returning to England from Baghdad on the RMS Ascania.
-They had one son: